NikhilMahashabde/General-Assembly-Homework/README.md

   * **IMPORTANT:**
     Fill in the pull request description questions (automatically populated with template questions when you create the pull request)
     **If you don't mention anything in the Pull Request comments, we will assume you had no problems at all with it, and you will receive no feedback about your homework.**
-    If you want to follow up on any issues you had with the homework, the ideal time for that will be during the more unstructured lab time after lunch - come and see Joel or myself then and we can go over any outstanding questions.
+    If you want to follow up on any issues you had with the homework, follow up with the IAs during lab/homework time, or message in Slack.
     **Note:** if I haven't yet merged your Pull Request into my main homework repo before it's time to submit the next day's homework, you won't be able to create a new Pull Request.
 That's okay - for the new homework just add a new comment to the open (existing) Pull Request, featuring the same four points given above to describe your response to it.
   * **IMPORTANT 2:**
     When you make pull request by `git pull upstream masster`, git might generate the auto merge message for you.
 Don't panic!
 Just type `:wq` (it will weirdly appear on the bottom left of your screen once you start typing) and hit `return` key on your keyboard to accept the message, then you can move on with you life!